GGC-DSA/pfas/README.md

 [David Teflon Notebook.zip](https://github.com/GGC-DSA/pfas/files/8172962/David.Teflon.Notebook.zip)

 ## Algorithm explanation
 We had two algorithms that we used being K means clustering and linear regression to see if there was any corrlation between some of the chemical we had.
+Clustering was mainly used to see if there was a relationship between the two things I was looking at to see if there was a strong relationship.